aws/aws-iot-device-sdk-swift/documents/MQTT5_Userguide.md

 ## **Getting Started with MQTT5**

-This section covers how to use MQTT5 in the Python SDK.
+This section covers how to use MQTT5 in the Iot Device SDK for Swift.
 This includes how to setup an MQTT5 builder for making MQTT5 clients, how to connect to AWS IoT Core, and how to perform the operations with the MQTT5 client.
-Each section below contains code snippets showing the functionality in Python.
+Each section below contains code snippets showing the functionality in Swift.

 ## **Connecting To AWS IoT Core**
-We strongly recommend using the AwsIotMqtt5ClientConfigBuilder class to configure MQTT5 clients when connecting to AWS IoT Core.
+We strongly recommend using the `mqtt5ClientBuilder` class to configure MQTT5 clients when connecting to AWS IoT Core.
 The builder simplifies configuration for all authentication methods supported by AWS IoT Core.
 This section shows samples for all of the authentication possibilities.

 ## **How to create an MQTT5 Client based on desired connection method**
 ### **Optional Keyword Arguments**